ManfredAabye/os-webrtc-janus-docker/README.md

 with a region simulator and a grid server to supply voice for the space and groups.

+Since [OpenSimulator] has both regional spacial voice and grid-wide group voice channels, this voice server can be run with the region sinulator as well as with the central grid server.
+There are thus two possible
+setups:

+- the central grid service runs a [Janus] server that supports all the voice use on the grid;
+- a region runs a [Janus] server to provide the local, spacial voice for that region.

+NOTE: as of Dec 2024, this does not provide spacial voice for [OpenSimulator].
+This is a feature that must be added through changes to this [Janus] service (modify AudioBridge to read the data channel and change the stereo settings for the channels) and that is a future project.

 # BUILDING

 One process is to check the repository out onto the Docker running machine,